Dextroamphetamine Detox

 Dextroamphetamine detox often involves the use of certain medications as well as behavioral therapies to treat withdrawal.

-- The U.S. Department of Veteran Affairs states pharmacological options like antidepressants and anticraving agents can be used to treat amphetamine withdrawal.
+- Pharmacological options like antidepressants and anti-craving agents can be used to treat amphetamine withdrawal.

-- Antipsychotics might be used to treat psychotic symptoms, or patients may be sedated for their early symptoms of withdrawal, especially if these make them a danger to themselves or others.
+- Antipsychotics might be used to treat psychotic symptoms, or patients may be sedated during early symptoms of withdrawal, especially if these symptoms make them a danger to themselves or others.

 - Behavioral therapies can help patients cope with anxiety and depression, deal with any fallout from psychotic symptoms, and prepare for addiction treatment.

 Detox for stimulants should often take place in an inpatient center, but some individuals are able to attend outpatient treatment safely and effectively.
-The best program will depend specifically on your needs for treatment as well as any other needs you may have that don’t directly relate to your addiction.
-According to the National Institute on Drug Abuse, these are still very important to an effective treatment program.
+The best program for you will depend on your needs for treatment and your life circumstances.

 What Happens After Detox?